Extradition in the United Arab Emirates

 Meet Our Extradition Lawyers Team in Dubai

-When it comes to international criminal cases and extradition matters, it is important to work with a team of experts who possess not only deep knowledge in the field of international law but also experience in the practical defense of clients’ interests in various jurisdictions.
+When it comes to international criminal cases and extradition matters, it is important to work with a team of experts who possess not only deep knowledge in international law but also experience in the practical defense of clients’ interests.
+Our team of defense lawyers in Dubai is renowned for its expertise in various jurisdictions.

 Our company unites highly qualified lawyers and solicitors with many years of practice in criminal law, international private law, UAE migration legislation, and cases related to Interpol notifications.
-We work in close cooperation with government authorities, international organisations, and colleagues worldwide, which allows us to provide prompt and effective protection of clients’ interests.
+We work in close cooperation with government authorities and colleagues worldwide, which allows us to provide prompt and effective protection of clients’ interests.

 Dr. Anatoliy Yarovyi – senior partner of our company, an outstanding lawyer with more than twenty years of professional experience.
-His areas of expertise include law enforcement and intelligence operations, international public law, as well as human rights protection.
-He was one of the candidates for the position of judge at the European Court of Human Rights (ECHR).
-He specialises in representing clients’ interests in the ECHR and Interpol on matters related to extradition, personal and business reputation, data protection, and freedom of movement.
+He specialises in representing clients’ interests in the ECHR and Interpol on matters related to Dubai extradition, personal and business reputation, data protection, and freedom of movement.

 Dmytro Konovalenko – a qualified lawyer with more than five years of experience in defending clients against unlawful Interpol notices and extradition requests.
 Dmytro is an active member of the International Bar Association and uses his knowledge to protect clients’ rights in complex legal disputes.

 All our specialists have proven experience in handling international cases and extradition law.
-If necessary, we involve experts, translators, as well as lawyers in other jurisdictions.
+If necessary, we involve experts, translators, and lawyers in other jurisdictions.

 Why Choose Us?